wikitops/ansible_dataflow/README.md

 # Ansible : Playbook Springboot Data Flow

-The purpose of this project is to deploy Springboot Data Flow on a Linux Vagrant instance with Docker.
+The aim of this project is to deploy a Springboot Data Flow on Vagrant instance.

 ## Getting Started